Ava DuVernay Hopes You Hear 'The Heartbeat Of The Boys' In Central Park 5

 On the grief of losing a family member to incarceration

-Many of us, most of us, have lost someone in our life and we know what that feels like, you know, at the moment of the loss, the first week, the first month, the first year of the loss, and two years and three years — and it starts to change.
+Many of us, most of us, have lost someone in our life, and we know what that feels like, you know, at the moment of the loss, the first week, the first month, the first year of the loss, and two years and three years — and it starts to change.
 It's always there, but it starts to change as time goes on because there becomes a distance from the presence of that person — the physical presence of that person — in your life.
 So it's this idea of separation, but a presence that never allows the grief to change into anything else — except, you know, a deep absence that is inescapable.

 On portraying how scared the boys were